samuelhbne/proxy-xray/README.md

 ...
 ```

-The following command will create a VLESS-TCP-REALITY-XTLS client connecting to mydomain.com port 443 with given uid, applying yahoo.com as fake destnation, exposing Socks-proxy port 1080, http-proxy port 8123, DNS port 53 as local services.
+The following command will create a VLESS-TCP-REALITY-XTLS client connecting to mydomain.com port 443 with given uid, applying yahoo.com as fake destnation, applying public key from "pub" parameter, exposing Socks-proxy port 1080, http-proxy port 8123, DNS port 53 as local services.
 Websites and IP located in China will not be proxied.
-China-accessible domains will be resolved locally hence to accelerate the local access.
+China-accessible domains will be resolved to local hence to accelerate the local domain access.

 ```shell
 $ docker run --rm -it -p 1080:1080 -p 1080:1080/udp -p 8123:8123 -p 53:53/udp \